About Flaxseed or Alsi:

 Flaxseed or alsi also help to relieve hot flashes and other menopausal symptoms in female; it can normalize the menstrual cycle by supporting the second phase.
 By consuming 2 tablespoons of flaxseed powder daily during the menopausal transition, you can get rid of problems related to menopause.

-4. Regularizes Bowel Movement:
+4. Alsi for Bowel Movement:

-Flaxseed or alsi is the richest source of soluble fiber that helps in digestive process.
+Flaxseed is the richest source of soluble fiber that helps in digestive process.
 There is about 27 grams of fiber in 100 gm of flaxseed; it helps to regularize the bowel movement.
 Therefore start to take flaxseed in a smaller amount for avoiding constipation but never forget to drink sufficient water, otherwise you may experience bloating because of rich fiber.

 Flaxseed oil gives relief in piles and fisher; by taking 2-5 ml oil of flaxseed daily you can get relief in constipation which is the root cause of piles.
 It is better to take flaxseed oil mixing with carrot juice.